rcls/sytyaful/README.md

   performance to match the Rust version, we expand some simple code into repetitive line-noise.

-* **search.js** Javascript.
-Takes about 3.7 seconds on my desktop, running with node.js.
+* **search.js** Javascript (node.js).
+Takes about 3.7 seconds on my desktop,
+  running with node.js.
 Which is pretty decent for a dynamically typed language with no separate compilation phase.

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
   Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of